 Gift yourself a silent space where you can be uninterrupted.
 Consider flowers, incense or a candle to create a sacred space for you to disappear within.
 If weather permits create a space outdoors.

 A plant-based diet is best for this day, potentially the day before and after.
 Avoid alcohol and recreational drugs, oily and sugary foods.
+The organic lunch served at Green Gulch is vegetarian.

 This is a silent retreat, with opportunities to talk during discussion periods.